Lincoln Project co-founder Steve Schmidt resigns from the board amid crisis

-On Friday night, co-founder Steve Schmidt, a 2008 strategist for the late Sen. John McCain’s presidential campaign, quit the group.
-In a statement shared on Twitter, he said he wanted “to make room for the appointment of a female board member as the first step to reform and professionalize the Lincoln Project.”
+One day earlier, the organization’s Twitter account tweeted — then quickly deleted — private conversations between journalist Amanda Becker and Jennifer Horn, another Lincoln Project co-founder who left following the accusations against Weaver, who allegedly used his position to make unsolicited sexual advances toward young men.

-A day earlier, the organization’s Twitter account tweeted — then quickly deleted — private conversations between journalist Amanda Becker and Jennifer Horn, a Lincoln Project co-founder who left following the accusations against Weaver.
+Horn said the messages were published without her permission, and Lincoln Project co-founder and attorney George T. Conway III called the tweet “a violation of federal law [that] should be taken down immediately.”
+In his statement, Schmidt apologized for the tweet, and said he was aware of the messages before they were made public.

-Horn said the messages were published without her permission, and Lincoln Project co-founder and attorney George T. Conway III called the tweet “a violation of federal law and should be taken down immediately.”
+“I would like to apologize to Jennifer Horn,” he said.
+“I let me anger turn a business dispute into a public war that has distracted from the fight against American fascism,” he said.

-The turmoil continued all day Friday, as six former employees published an anonymous letter asking to be released from their nondisclosure agreements after the Lincoln Project released a statement saying it would not comment on the deleted tweet because of its ongoing investigation.
+On Thursday night, The Lincoln Project released a statement declining to comment “on issues related to Mr. Weaver” until an investigation was complete, urging anyone bound by a non-disclosure agreement to share information about him.
+On Friday, six former PAC employees published an anonymous letter, asking to be released from their NDAs, and the group’s spokesman, Kurt Bardella resigned.

 Two donors who had given six figures to the PAC told CNBC on Friday they were reassessing their support.